satishck1992/apns4erl/Readme.md

       apns:connect(
         %% your connection identifier:
         my_connection_name,
+        %%
-        %% called in case of a "hard" error: fun ?MODULE:handle_apns_error/2,
+        %% error_fun is called in case of a "hard" error:
-        %% called if the device uninstalled the application: fun ?MODULE:handle_apns_delete_subscription/1
+        %% feedback_fun is called if the device uninstalled the application
+        %% apns_connection is a record which contains all the relevant data for connecting connection_info#apns_connection{error_fun = fun ?MODULE:handle_apns_error/2, feedback_fun = fun ?MODULE:handle_apns_delete_subscription/1 }
       ).
 ```